-After a few months of cycling without our own coffeemaker (we spent a lot of money in coffee shops) we finally got our hands on the Aeropress Go.
-Of course we forgot to buy coffee in the city and try buying that in tea sipping rural India.
+After a few months of cycling without our own coffee maker (we spent a lot of money in coffee shops) we finally got our hands on the Aero press Go.
+Of course, we forgot to buy coffee in the city and try buying that in tea sipping rural India.

 Victorinox Swiss army knife

 Sabina also broke Robin’s Victorinox Swiss army knife when she tried cleaning it in boiling water.
-‘That oughta sterilize it’, she thought.
+‘That will sterilize it’, she thought.
 Yup, it sterilized the hard plastic casing right off.
 Again still usable, so she still doesn’t get why Robin got pissed.
 The knife took payback immediately by the way, it cut her finger while flipping in all the clean blades.

 MSR WhisperLite stove

 Our MSR WhisperLite stove started malfunctioning in the midst of The Pamir Highway.
 Luckily our friend James had a spare fuel line which seemed to cause the problem.
 The stove comes with a small maintenance kit.
-If you’re going on a long tour and are traveling in remote areas like us, we recommend bringing along the MSR Expedition Service Kit.
+If you’re going on a long tour and are travelling in remote areas like us, we recommend bringing along the MSR Expedition Service Kit.

 Camping gear took a hit